Subhra264/psbt_poc/README.md

 }
 ```

-## Approach 2: Make everything Optional
+## Approach 2: Non-Breaking Changes

-The previous approach introduces breaking changes but provides runtime validation checks.
-Whereas the second approach avoids such breaking API changes, but its now upto the developers to do all the validations.
+The previous approach introduces breaking changes but provides validation checks.
+Whereas the second approach avoids such breaking API changes, but it is now up to the developers to do all the validations.

 ```rust
 // New optional PsbtV2 fields are added to the original PartiallySignedTransaction.